-Many testicular cancers are found during self-examination.
+Many testicular cancers are found during self-exam.
 In the early stages of testicular cancer, the lump, which may be about the size of a pea, usually is not painful.
 Testicular cancer, especially if treated early, is very often cured.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U663 in the search box to learn more about "Testicular Self-Examination: Care Instructions."
+Enter U663 in the search box to learn more about "Testicular Self-Examination: Care Instructions".

-Current as of:
+Current as of: March 1, 2023

-Adam Husney, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine